indirakalagara/envizi-scope3-ai-assit/readme.md

-# Using IBM Envizi's AI Assit NLP Capabilties to classify Scope 3 Spend-based transactions
+# Categorize Scope 3 spend-based transactions with the assistance of Envizi’s AI Assit.

-In this exercise, using AI assist features we will load spend-based data for the Category 1 Purchased goods for our Bank.
+This article will help you understand Natural Languagre Proessing (NLP) capabilites embed in IBM Envizi using AI Assist feature and how to leverage the same to classify the financial transactions to Scope 3 categories.

 ## Scope 3 introdcution